 The Victorian Sink, Commode, Vanity and Faucet

-The most appropriate sink for a Victorian bathroom is a pedestal lavatory.
+The most appropriate sink for a Victorian bathroom is a pedestal lavatory or commode (see the Mott commode photo below right).
 An enormous variety are available.
 Just about every major fixture manufacturer has a selection of lavatories that would work well in a Victorian bath.
-Pair it with a suitable mirror on the wall, and you have a true Victorian arrangement.
+Pair it with a decorated mirror on the wall, and a pair of bright brass or nickel faucets, and you have a true Victorian arrangement.

 The problem with the pedestal sink is that it provides no storage.
 And, we moderns have much more stuff to store than did our Victorian forbears.
 As a consequence, many designers opt for some form of vanity instead.

 The Victorians did have vanities, although they were more common in England than the U.S..
 So a vanity is not inappropriate.
 What is inappropriate is making them look built in.
 A Victorian vanity was not a built-in cabinet, but a stand alone piece of furniture.
-Today these are most often called commodes in the U.S. (commode means something different in the U.K. and Canada), and they are widely available.
+Today these cabinets are often called commodes in the U.S. (commode means something different in the U.K. and Canada), and they are widely available from cabinet companies.
+Although actually attached to a wall, they are designed to look free-standing.

 A Victorian vanity was not just a place to wash up, but also a place to display wealth and taste.
 It was almost

 impossible to get too garish.
-Vanities would have been fine wood sideboards, commodes or dry sinks adopted to use as a vanity by the addition of a bowl
+Vanities would have been fine wood sideboards or dry sinks adopted to use as a vanity by the addition of a bowl

 and plumbing.
-Marble, especially white marble, was the typical top, but other stones and porcelain tiles were also used.
+Marble, especially white marble, was the typical top, but other stones and ceramic tiles were also used.
 Tile in small formats: 2" x 2" mosaics and smaller were favored.

 Almost any faucet manufacturer makes faucets that are elaborate enough for use in a Victorian bathroom.
 Selecting a finish for your Victorian faucet is fairly easy.
 There are two, polished nickel and polished brass.